exelix11/nx-stream/README.md

 4) Build the actual nro with `make -j$(nproc)`
 5) Collect the release package with `./collect_sd_release.sh` and copy it to the SD card.
 6) Consider tweaking mono_config.ini for debugging to enable/disable logging.

-In case of issues reference the github actions build steps.

 ---